 Unlike other elite freedivers Herbert is self-taught.
 He is a pioneer in every way.
 He developed his own freediving techniques over the years, a methodology that largely differs from the traditional styles.
 He brought many novel ideas and innovations to the sport, that meanwhile have become common elements in the current freediving scene.

 This risk-avoiding and high-security attitude helps him to achieve his ambitious goals within freediving.
 Furthermore he is keen about every technical detail and design of his equipment.
-Together with his international technical team he designs and produces highly innovative gear with hydrodynamic shapes and lighter materials.
+He designs and produces highly innovative gear with hydrodynamic shapes and lighter materials.

 Herbert´s motives are about the unknown, about crossing physiological boundaries, achieving goals that seem beyond the limits; overcoming mental challenges; and exploring, understanding, controlling and fine-tuning his own body and its bodily functions (heart rate, blood pressure, blood distribution, oxygen intake and consumption, understanding energy efficiency, etc.).